How it works

 Our team vets each location and provides all the security measures including insurance, security seals, and well-trained staff.

 Bounce is the #1-rated bag storage network with thousands of 5-star reviews.
 Many of our shops are open for luggage storage 24/7 but this varies by location… we strategically open new spots so you can find the closest location to temporarily store your bags.
-Our prices in Savannah start at just $5.90/day.
+Our prices in Savannah start at just $8 per 24h/bag.

 Book through our website or mobile app (required) so that we can cover you with insurance, space availability, and our 24/7 customer support.
 We love to travel as much as you so we make it as easy as possible!
 There are no size limits for suitcases or backpacks stored with Bounce.
 For less than a cup of coffee per bag, you can enjoy your entire day without dragging your bags with you!

 Here are some ideas for making the most of your time in Savannah now that you are free from your baggage.
-Some notable places to relax before a flight are Wormsloe State Historic Site, Forsyth Park, and Chippewa Square.
-You can also go for a hike around Wormsloe State Historic Site, Center for Wildlife Education, and Nature Reserve.
+Some notable places to relax before a flight are Wormsloe State Historic Site, Forsyth Park, and Johnson Square.
+You can also go for a hike around Center for Wildlife Education, Nature Reserve, and Gray's Reef National Marine Sanctuary.
 And if you’re looking for a night on the town, check out Wet Willie's Savannah, Jen's & Friends, and Congress Street Social Club.

 How do I store luggage in Savannah with Bounce?You can store your luggage very quickly and easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
 We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.